 This publication may be of assistance to you but the State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in this publication.

 Contents

-Executive Summary 1
+Executive Summary .1

 Introduction

-Catch data
+Catch Data

-CPUE Analysis 5
+CPUE Analysis

-Background 5
+Background Ę

+Data filtering Ę

-Data filtering 5
+Data filtering . Ę

-Soak time correction 5

-Effort Correction e
+Effort Correction

-Impact of size limit change 6
+Impact of size limit change

-CPUE trend 6
+CPUE trend

-Size Structure 9
+Size Structure .
+6

-Evaluation

-Appendix 1: Historical events in the Giant Crab fishery 12
+Evaluation1 11

 Victorian Giant Crab Fishery